-Millgate B&B is ideally located on a quiet lane less than a minutes walk from the historic Market Place where the cafés, pubs, restaurants and shops are located.
+Millgate Bed and Breakfast is ideally located on a quiet lane less than a minutes walk from the historic Market Place where the cafés, pubs, restaurants and shops are located.
 Visitors are able to walk from Millgate B&B to explore on foot all this lovely town has to offer.

-Situated in the centre of the historic market town of Masham, Millgate B&B is the perfect place to stay for business or pleasure.
+Situated in the centre of the historic market town of Masham, Millgate Bed and Breakfast is the perfect place to stay for business or pleasure.

 Masham is home to two famous breweries - Black Sheep and Theakston's and both offer visitor tours several times a day.
 In Masham there are galleries and gift shops, sweet shops, clothes, antiques, florist, hairdressers, barber shop, beauty parlours, a vintage gift shop and a glass-maker.
 Craft fairs are held most weekends in the Town Hall.

-There is also a Bistro at the Black Sheep Brewery and in the centre is Vennals, an award-winning fine dining restaurant.
+There is also a Bistro at the Black Sheep Brewery and in the centre of the town is Vennels, an award-winning fine dining restaurant.

-Turn left out of the front door onto Millgate, down the lane leading away from the Market Place to explore lovely river walks.
+Turn right out of the front door onto Church Street, cross the Market Place and go down the lane called Millgate to explore lovely river walks.